Sonoma Wine Country for Food Lovers 2-Day Itinerary

 Sample beers and cheeses on local tours, dig into some serious Italian, and meet the makers at a foodie and artisan center.

-The resort offers not only legendarily luxurious rooms, but also a culinary hot spot in its on-site Santé restaurant, with its locavore dinner menu.
+The Fairmont Sonoma Mission Inn offers not only beautiful luxurious rooms, but also a culinary hotspot at its on-site restaurant, Santé.
 In the morning, enjoy lemon pancakes, farmer’s omelets, or Dungeness crab Benedict.
-Each night, you can drop into the lobby to taste local wines.
+A great start to your day is complemented at the end of your day when you can drop into the lobby to taste local wines.

-On the more casual side, a stay at the Sonoma Creek Inn is a cozy, budget-friendly way to wake up in the heart of wine country.
+On the more casual side, a stay at the Sonoma Creek Inn is a cozy, budget-friendly way to wake up in the heart of Sonoma County Wine Country.
 Right next door you’ll find the Creekside Café, a local favorite for home-style meals for breakfast and lunch.

-And if you’re lucky enough to be in town on a Sunday morning, make your way over to The Girl and the Fig for brunch.
+And if you’re lucky enough to be in town on a Sunday morning, make your way over to the girl & the fig for brunch.
 A favorite of glossy food mags for its “country food with French passion,” this restaurant's brunch menu is a hit with locals for plates like baked eggs provençal and breakfast tartine.

 Any day of the week is a perfect time for a breakfast of waffles, yogurt parfaits, espresso, and pain au chocolat over at the Sunflower Caffé.
 And for sweet, flaky breakfasts on the run, you can’t go wrong with a pastry from Basque Boulangerie Café.